You are here

-After Respondus has been enabled for a test, students would then access Blackboard via the LockDown Browser and record their webcam as they are taking the exam.
+After Respondus has been enabled for a test, students would then access Blackboard or Canvas via the LockDown Browser and record their webcam as they are taking the exam.
 With Respondus Monitor, instructors can also require learners to show their identification and make a short video of their testing environment.
 Suspicious behaviors are flagged and ranked based on analytics.
 (It takes 8-12 hours after a test for Respondus to process and flag the videos.)

 At this time, Respondus supports Windows, Mac, and iPad; it does not work with Chromebooks and other mobile devices.

 Resources are available at Respondus to help instructors get started using this proctoring solution, including video, tutorials, and syllabus language to include in your course.

 Examity is a synchronous proctoring solution that allows students to take online tests in the presence of a live proctor.
 Faculty are able to set the parameters for the exam, including if any resources are able to be used during the test taking process.
 Instructors are then informed if any anomalies occur throughout the testing procedures and able to watch the recorded webcam and computer screen.
 As Examity does incur a cost to the institution, it is recommended for major exams only.

 If you choose to use Examity, we have several instructor resources available to assist with its implementation: